RJoshi141/cinemate/README.md

 ---

-## License
+## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-## Acknowledgments
+## 🙏 Acknowledgments

-- **The Movie Database (TMDb)** for providing the API and data.
+- **The Movie Database (TMDb)** for providing API and data.
-- React and Tailwind CSS for enabling a seamless development experience.
+- React and Tailwind CSS for a seamless development experience.

 ---

-## Contact
+## 📧 Contact

-If you have any questions or feedback, feel free to reach out:
+For questions or feedback, feel free to reach out:

 - **Ritika Joshi** - [GitHub](https://github.com/RJoshi141)